-Regular customer surveys performed by an independent institute back up these contacts.
-Here, the institute holds telephone interviews with key customers in all business units.
-Based on a questionnaire, all stations along the customer journey are addressed.
-These surveys lead to the identification of required actions.
-Quality targets are formulated and implemented in the organisation.
+In the past, these contacts were backed up by regular customer surveys performed by an independent institute.
+Here, the institute held telephone interviews with key customers in all business units.
+Based on a questionnaire, these addressed all stations along the customer journey.
+The surveys led to the identification of required actions and still do so today.
+Quality targets were and continue to be formulated and implemented in the organisation.

 These measures all aim at the core objective of our customer management, namely to constantly increase customer satisfaction.
-It was customer feedback, for example, that motivated us to further refine our value model in a company-wide cultural transformation project.
+It was past customer feedback, for example, that motivated us to further refine our value model in a company-wide cultural transformation project.